AaronHo-0716/DDAC/README.md

 ## Getting Started (High Level)

-1. Frontend
+1. Prerequisites
-- Go to `neighbour-help/`
+- Make sure you have Node.js, Docker and .NET 8 SDK installed
-- Install dependencies and run the Next.js development server
+- Make sure you have a Stripe account and API keys, follow the instructions inside .env.example

 2. Backend
 - Go to `backend/`
-- Configure connection strings and JWT settings
+- Run `docker compose up -d --build` to start the backend services and initialize the database

-- Run the ASP.NET Core API
+3. Frontend

-3. Database
+- Go to `neighbour-help/`
-- Initialize PostgreSQL schema using `neighbour-help/sql/init.sql`
+- Run `npm install` to install dependencies and `npm run dev` to start the development server

 4. Infrastructure (optional)
 - Review `deployment/` for environment provisioning assets